The Course of Empire (paintings): The Arcadian or Pastoral State

-In the second painting, The Arcadian or Pastoral State, the sky has cleared and we are in the fresh morning of a day in spring or summer.
-The viewpoint has shifted further down the river, as the crag with the boulder is now on the left-hand side of the painting; a forked peak can be seen in the distance beyond it.
+In the second painting, The Arcadian or Pastoral State, the sky has cleared and it is the fresh morning of a day in spring or summer.
+The viewpoint has shifted further up the river, as the crag with the boulder is now on the left-hand side of the painting; a forked peak can be seen in the distance beyond it.
 Much of the wilderness has given way to cultivated land and agriculture, with plowed fields and lawns visible.
-Various activities go on in the background: plowing, boat-building, herding sheep, dancing; in the foreground, an old man sketches what may be a geometrical problem with a stick.
+Various activities go on in the background: plowing, boat building, herding sheep, dancing; in the foreground, an old man sketches what may be a geometrical problem with a stick.
 On a bluff on the near side of the river, a megalithic temple has been built, and smoke (presumably from sacrifices) arises from it.
+Below the temple, an emerging village is taking shape along the riverbed.
 The images reflect an idealized, pre-urban Archaic Greece.
 This work shows humanity at peace with the land.
 The environment has been altered, but not so much so that it or its inhabitants are in danger.
 Yet the construction of the warship and the concerned mother watching as her child sketches a soldier, herald the emerging imperial ambitions.
+Furthermore, a tree stump is seen in the right foreground, a reflection of the dark nature of man already developed, and a foreshadow to the fate of the growing settlement.